 The Arizona Department of Health Services has a heat safety section with tips to keep yourself as safe as possible while you’re in the sun and shares symptoms to watch for so you can recognize the signs of heat-related illness.
 Stay informed!
 Sign up to receive heat alerts via email.

 Cars can heat up quickly when left in the sun.
 It is NEVER safe to leave a toddler, disabled person or pet locked in a car, even in the winter.
 A reported 51 young children died in hot cars in 2019.
 Read national info about health dangers of heat and what to do in an excessive heat event.

 Each year, Maricopa Association of Governments coordinates the mapping of the Heat Relief Network, a network of partners providing hydration stations, refuge locations, and water donation sites throughout the Valley with the goal of preventing heat-related illnesses and deaths among vulnerable populations.

 Families can also text “Food” to 877-877 (or “Comida” for Spanish) to get information on what programs are closest.

 Find nearby emergency food for yourself or someone you know with this directory of emergency food options (food banks, pantries, soup kitchens, and shelters)

 Searching 211arizona.org will also give you information on water and refuge stations, food programs and more.
 If you don’t have regular access to the internet to search for these items you can always call 2-1-1 to speak with someone who can direct you to partners who can help you.

-You can be a hands-on part of providing relief to those who need it by making summer relief kits for Valley of the Sun United Way to give out at Project Connect!
+You can be a hands-on part of providing relief to those who need it by making summer relief kits for Valley of the Sun United Way to give out to our partner organizations!
 Get your family or coworkers together to build the kits and email firstname.lastname@example.org to coordinate a drop off!
 Click HERE for instruction on building your kit.

 The high temperatures in Arizona can potentially be fatal.
 If you or someone you know needs access to these services, please use and share them.